onep1xel/TheAccessAgency/content/work/ability-fest.md

   background:  "#E8E8E8"
   content: |-

+    [Ability Fest](https://www.abilityfest.com.au) is Australia’s only fully accessible and inclusive music festival.

+    Ryan attended and created video packages for [Visit Melbourne](https://www.visitmelbourne.com) that were then shared with their nine hundred thousand local and international followers.

-    **Ability Fest**, organised by the Dylan Alcott Foundation and Untitled Group, is Australia’s only fully accessible and inclusive music festival.
-The 2021 event was held in Melbourne’s Alexandra Gardens with top-notch acts like *Alex the Astronaut*, *Illy*, *Pecking Duck*, *What So Not* and *Confidence Man*.
+    Organised by the [Dylan Alcott Foundation](https://dylanalcottfoundation.com.au) and Untitled Group, the 2021 event was held in Melbourne’s picturesque Alexandra Gardens.
+The headline acts were some of Australia’s top-notch regulars like *Alex the Astronaut*, *Illy*, *Pecking Duck*, *What So Not* and *Confidence Man*.

+    Ryan had ‘access all areas’ to share the view of a disabled festivalgoer.
+He attended with another wheelchair user, Sebastian, and his carer Michael.
+They arrived and got the lay of the land, checking out the food trucks, dancefloors and raised viewing areas.

-    The unique event featured Auslan interpreters, a Marveloo Changing Places toilet, accessible toilets, ramps and matting throughout, a sensory chill zone, Bindi Maps beacon navigation, elevated viewing platforms, dog guide relief and water bowls, quiet areas and lots more.
+    The unique event featured Auslan interpreters, a portable Changing Places toilet, matting throughout, a sensory chill zone, elevated viewing platforms and lots more.

-    Ryan interviewed attendees, organisers, volunteers and Dylan himself about the vision and purpose of the day.
-Given ‘Access All Areas’ the goal was to show slices of the event as the day rolled on.
-Ryan filmed and edited the video highlights and patched them across to Visit Victoria for release.
-He also looked at other accessible music venues across the city too – for year-round entertainment in our dynamic city.
+    Ryan spliced together interviews, backstage footage and on the spot reviews and fireworks.
+The video wrapped up with suggestions of other accessible live music options in Melbourne.

-    The video series was viewed by local and international audiences – showcasing Melbourne as a safe inclusive and accessible city – reinforcing our liveable city credentials.
+    This video takeover showcased Ability Fest and framed Melbourne as a safe, inclusive and accessible city – reinforcing our liveable city credentials to visitors.

-    *#AccessibleMusic #AccessibleMusicFestival*

 - block: images